 First home vacant land concession

-If you buy vacant land on which to build your first home, you might get a concession to reduce the transfer (stamp) duty.
+If you buy vacant land on which to build your first home, you might be eligible for a full or partial concession (reduction) on the amount of transfer (stamp) duty you have to pay.
 See the obligations and how to apply.

 You do not have to be an Australian citizen or permanent resident to claim a concession, but you must meet the eligibility criteria.
 Additional foreign acquirer duty may apply if you are a foreign person.